Need to know

 However, as you both may have different health needs, especially for extras services such as dental, optometry and physio, it may make sense to switch to different singles policies.
 Singles policies usually cost half as much as a family or couples policy.

 Should you downgrade to cover without pregnancy?

-- Excess – an amount e.g. $500 you pay once per hospital stay.
+An extra amount, such as $750, charged once per hospital stay.
 It usually applies once (single) or twice (couple and family) per year.

 Preferred providers may offer a discount to a health fund's members, or the health insurer may pay members higher benefits if they go to preferred providers.
-For example, instead of a set dollar benefit, the fund may pay a percentage benefit, such as 75% of the bill, which can result in lower out-of-pocket costs.
+For example, instead of a set dollar benefit, the fund may pay a percentage benefit, such as 75% of the bill, which can result in lower out-of-pocket costs for you.